Dropbox Set-Up

 - Tip: Copy and paste email to make sure you get it right.
 Any misspelling or tiny errors will make it NOT work.

-- BEFORE you create a second folder: click “all files” on the left or “Dropbox” at the top center to go back to home files (otherwise you might create your second folder inside the first – they need to be separate)
+- BEFORE you create a second folder: click “ALL FILES” on the left to go back to home files (otherwise you will create your second folder inside the first.
+They need to be separate)

 - Repeat the above steps to create a second shared folder named “Firstname’s Drafts” (example: Jolene’s Drafts) – the second time, you shouldn’t have to type in my email; it should pull up Mrs. Connolly for you (If you don’t get this option, it is likely there’s a typo in the email address & I won’t have received your 1st folder either.)